rodrigo-cl-porto/User-Defined-Functions/docs/en/vba/RangeHasAnyFormula.md

 # [`RangeHasAnyFormula`](/src/vba/RangeHasAnyFormula.vba)

-Checks if a given range contains any cells with formulas.
+Checks if a given range contains any cell with formulas.

 ## Syntax